Canaccord Genuity Group Lowers Nektar Therapeutics (NASDAQ:NKTR) Price Target to $6.00

-Nektar Therapeutics (NASDAQ:NKTR – Get Rating) had its price target reduced by equities research analysts at Canaccord Genuity Group from $25.00 to $6.00 in a report issued on Wednesday, The Fly reports.
-The brokerage presently has a “buy” rating on the biopharmaceutical company’s stock.
-Canaccord Genuity Group’s price target points to a potential upside of 29.59% from the company’s current price.
+Nektar Therapeutics (NASDAQ:NKTR – Get Rating) had its price objective decreased by Canaccord Genuity Group from $25.00 to $6.00 in a research note published on Wednesday, Benzinga reports.
+Canaccord Genuity Group currently has a buy rating on the biopharmaceutical company’s stock.

-A number of other research analysts also recently weighed in on NKTR.
-William Blair downgraded shares of Nektar Therapeutics from an “outperform” rating to a “market perform” rating in a report on Monday.
-Mizuho lowered Nektar Therapeutics from a “buy” rating to a “neutral” rating and cut their target price for the company from $35.00 to $8.00 in a report on Tuesday.
-Bank of America downgraded Nektar Therapeutics from a “neutral” rating to an “underperform” rating and decreased their price target for the stock from $18.00 to $6.00 in a research note on Monday.
-Oppenheimer downgraded Nektar Therapeutics from an “outperform” rating to a “market perform” rating in a research note on Monday.
-Finally, BTIG Research lowered Nektar Therapeutics from a “buy” rating to a “neutral” rating in a report on Monday.
-One research analyst has rated the stock with a sell rating, seven have assigned a hold rating and four have given a buy rating to the company’s stock.
-According to data from MarketBeat, the company currently has an average rating of “Hold” and a consensus price target of $14.58.
+Several other brokerages also recently commented on NKTR.
+Oppenheimer downgraded Nektar Therapeutics from an outperform rating to a market perform rating in a research note on Monday, March 14th.
+Cowen downgraded Nektar Therapeutics from an outperform rating to a market perform rating and dropped their price target for the company from $35.00 to $8.00 in a research note on Monday, March 14th.
+JPMorgan Chase & Co. dropped their price target on Nektar Therapeutics from $24.00 to $17.00 in a research note on Tuesday, March 1st.
+William Blair downgraded Nektar Therapeutics from an outperform rating to a market perform rating in a research note on Monday, March 14th.
+Finally, SVB Leerink dropped their price target on Nektar Therapeutics from $18.00 to $7.00 and set a market perform rating on the stock in a research note on Tuesday, March 15th.
+One research analyst has rated the stock with a sell rating, seven have given a hold rating and four have assigned a buy rating to the company.
+Based on data from MarketBeat, the company has a consensus rating of Hold and an average price target of $14.58.

 About Nektar Therapeutics (Get Rating)